Search our site

 Store » Africa

-Superb, rare combination specimen of mimetite, azurite and wulfenite.
-The mimetite measures to 1.9 cm.
+This superb, rare combination specimen from Tsumeb has two major mimetite crystals arranged in a "vee" with gemmy blue tabular azurite and small wulfenite crystals.
+The mimetite crystals are perfect, striated and gemmy, measuring to 1.9 cm.
 From my personal collection.
 9.4 x 4.5 x 2.5 cm.

 From the type locality, this is an extremely rare gem floater crystal of axinite-(Mg) (magnesioaxinite).
 The crystal is color-zoned from clear to pale salmon, has a superb vitreous luster, and has a sharp form.
 It fluoresces red to violet under LW UV.
 Figured in the Merelani issue of the Mineralogical Record.
 3.3 x 2.2 x 0.5 cm.

 Large, beautiful pseudomorph of malachite after azurite from Onganja.
 The malachite is well crystallized in velvety sprays, as can be seen in the close-up.
 The large crystal at the top is 6.0 cm long.
 6.9 x 6.9 x 5.6 cm.

 Superb, brightly colored specimen from the best locality (in my opinion) for cobaltoan calcite.
 The dark heterogenite and white calcite provide an excellent color contrast.
 5.1 x 4.4 x 2.8 cm.